ljsinclair/featurebase-docs/_includes/concepts/concept-bitmap-storage-overhead-table.md

+Encoding data as base-2 equality-encoded or bit-slice bitmaps makes queries faster but incurs storage overheads because the number of bitmaps scale:
-Uncompressed bitmaps scale with the number of values and the cardinality of that value.
+* with the number of values, and
+* the cardinality of those values

 For example: